 Chairs and coversWedding decorations

 don't stop here.
 Don’t think seating can be a great focal point?
 Think again!
 Beautiful chair covers can enhance any seating arrangement.
-Turn up the wow factor by dressing seats in soft tulle, decorating chair backs with ribbons and bows or selecting jewel toned colored chairs to surround guests’ tables.
+Turn up the wow factor by dressing seats in soft tulle, decorating chair backs with ribbons and bows or selecting jewel-toned colored chairs to surround guests’ tables.
 Tablecloths

 No matter how beautiful the wedding, voluminous the flowers or exquisitely decorated the space, the one thing your guests will always remember is a stained or threadbare tablecloth.
-Choose stiff fabrics for table linens and make sure to have them laundered and ironed prior to placing on tabletops.
+Choose stiff fabrics for table linens and make sure to have them laundered and ironed prior to placing them on tabletops.
 Also, measure tables to select the right size tablecloths and the appropriate shape (round, square, etc.).
 As a rule of thumb, tablecloths should come down at least eight inches from the edge of the table

 For more wedding decorations

 Not loving the shabby, oversized rug?
 Want to separate the dance floor from the rest of the room?
 Most event rental companies carry modular dance floor tiles and rental carpets which are lightweight and easy to install and dismantle without damaging the existing floor space.

 Wedding receptions are all about the "wow."
 Impress your guests by making thoughtful decisions with your reception wedding decorations